On graphs with finite-time consensus and their use in gradient tracking: Related work

-Gradient tracking with time-varying topologies (TV-GT) has been studied in other literature under various assumptions.~\citet{nedic2017achieving} analyze TV-GT, which they call DIGing, for the strongly-convex deterministic scenario and with $\tau$-connected graphs.
-The assumption of $\tau$-connected graphs means that the union of a sequence of $\tau$-length graphs is connected, and is weaker than assuming that the topology at every iteration is connected.
-Another example of TV-GT is the algorithm NEXT~\citep{di2016next} (and its extension SONATA~\citep{scutari2019distributed}), which are analyzed for the nonconvex multi-agent composite optimization problems in the deterministic scenario and with $\tau$-connected graphs.
-We note that DIGing~\citep{nedic2017achieving}, NEXT~\citep{di2016next}, and SONATA~\citep{scutari2019distributed} do not cover the case in which agents can only have access to stochastic gradient estimates of their local objective functions.
-Moreover,~\citet{song2023communicationefficient} provide convergence analysis for TV-GT under the nonconvex and stochastic setting and make no assumption on the symmetry of the mixing matrices.
-Nevertheless, they only consider the graph with the smallest connectivity (in expectation) of the set of all time-varying topologies used in the algorithm.
+The convergence of EXTRA and Exact Diffusion has only been established for symmetric and static mixing matrices~\cite{alghunaim2021unified}.
+On the contrary, gradient tracking methods with time-varying topologies (TV-GT) have been studied under various assumptions.
+Nedi{\'c}~et~al.~\cite{nedic2017achieving} analyze TV-GT, which they call DIGing, for the strongly convex scenario, with true gradient evaluation and with $\tau$-connected graphs.
+The assumption of $\tau$-connected graphs means that the union of a sequence of $\tau$-length graphs is connected, and is weaker than assuming that the topology at each iteration is connected.
+Another example of TV-GT is the algorithm NEXT~\cite{di2016next} (and its extension SONATA~\cite{scutari2019distributed}), which are analyzed for the nonconvex composite optimization problems with true gradient evaluation and with $\tau$-connected graphs.
+We note that DIGing~\cite{nedic2017achieving}, NEXT~\cite{di2016next}, and SONATA~\cite{scutari2019distributed} do not cover the case in which agents can only have access to stochastic gradient estimates of their local objective functions.
+However, extending the aforementioned analyses to account for stochastic gradient estimates is nontrivial and leads to a new line of research.
+The more recent analyses performed in~\cite{alghunaim2021unified, koloskova2021improved} successfully analyze Gradient Tracking using stochastic gradient estimates, but their analyses are limited to only considering static graphs.
+In particular, it is explicitly stated in~\cite{koloskova2021improved} that the extension of their analysis to the time-varying setting is nontrivial.
+The analysis in \cite{alghunaim2021unified, koloskova2021improved} relies on the eigendecomposition of the weighted adjacency matrix associated with the considered static graph.
+Thus, it is assumed in \cite{alghunaim2021unified, koloskova2021improved} that the underlying graph is undirected, which does hold for, \eg, one-peer exponential graphs considered in our setting.
+Even if all the graphs in our proposed sequence were undirected, the product of two symmetric weighted adjacency matrices is not necessarily symmetric.
+Therefore, the analyses in \cite{alghunaim2021unified, koloskova2021improved} remain inapplicable.
+Later, Song~et~al.~\cite{song2023communicationefficient} provides convergence analysis for TV-GT under the nonconvex and stochastic setting and makes no assumption on the symmetry of the mixing matrices.
+Nevertheless, their convergence results rely on the smallest connectivity (in expectation) of the set of all (random) topologies used in the algorithm.
 This does not cover deterministic sequences of topologies that satisfy the finite-time consensus property where certain elements of the sequence are always disconnected.
+In summary, existing analyses of gradient tracking are limited in their capacity to encapsulate both stochastic gradients and time-varying graphs, and thus cannot be readily extended to capture our setting (graph sequence with finite-time consensus).